-Prerequisite: CU101 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef.
+Prerequisite: CU101 and a CGPA of 2.0 or higher unless permission is granted by the Director of Culinary Operations.

 CU701 - CULINARY INDUSTRY EXTERNSHIP II

 This course provides additional opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.